 5. Fraud detection

-AI models with machine learning technology can identify patterns in claims and patient data to improve fraud detection.
+AI models powered by machine learning can identify patterns in claims and patient data to improve fraud detection.
 These tools analyze medical images, discharge summaries, and lab results to support the healthcare sector’s ability to mitigate fraud while addressing data privacy concerns.

 6. Medical record analysis